 Additionally, the minor provides students with:

-- A basis for responsible entrepreneurship;
+- A basis for responsible innovation and entrepreneurship;

 Example previous case studies

 - Sweeper: an efficient and effective system that works with integrated RFID tags in bicycle locks to trace stolen and lost stray bikes by bicycle companies

 - Carrya: a lifting aid in the form of an exoskeleton for delivery services such as picnic

 - Dynabuds: hearing protection that adaptively mutes sound, provides feedback in the event of a risk of hearing damage, and collects data from the user’s environment